huxuan/resumecls-example/README.md

 Notes:

-- To get English version, replace <resume> with 'resume-en'
+- To get the English version, replace `<resume>` with 'resume-en'.
-- To get Chinese version, replace <resume> with 'resume-zh'
+- To get the Chinese version, replace `<resume>` with 'resume-zh'.
-- If no bib info is needed, the first two steps can be passed
+- If no bib info is needed, the first two steps can be skipped.